pwyq/blog/_posts/2020-12-02-Determine-Order-Of-Element-From-A-Blackbox.md

 ---

 I have been working on a automation+viewer GUI for a game with `PyQt` (open source here: [WGViewer](https://github.com/WarshipGirls/WGViewer)).

-Thinking of it may be the time to release a early beta version, I found a [third-party package, packaging.version](https://packaging.pypa.io/en/latest/version.html), for versioning.
+Thinking of it may be the time to release an early beta version, I found a [third-party package, packaging.version](https://packaging.pypa.io/en/latest/version.html), for versioning.
 Nevertheless, the documentation was ambiguous regarding what version number is valid as `version.Version` and what is invalid as `version.LegacyVersion`, let alone conspicuously providing the order of versioning.
 Granted, the post would not be made if it were merely comparing version of some integers.